yanbozyb/AE_CSAL/README.md

 # Artifact Evaluation for "Sonic: the Next-Gen Local Disks for the Cloud" ([EuroSys 2024 AE](https://sysartifacts.github.io/eurosys2024/))

 ## 1. Introduction
 This Artifact Evaluation is for "Sonic: the Next-Gen Local Disks for the Cloud" accepted by EuroSys 2024.
-The goal of this Artifact Evaluation is to help you 1) get project source code; 2) rebuild the project from scratch 3) reproduce the main experimental results of the paper.
+The goal of this Artifact Evaluation is to help you 1) get project source code; 2) rebuild the project from scratch; 3) reproduce the main experimental results of the paper.

 If you have any questions, please contact us via email or HotCRP.